-- O/E ratio of BMI taxa loss - Fish index of biological integrity (fish IBI)
+- Observed/Expected (O/E) Ratio of Taxa Loss and - Fish Index of Biological Integrity (Fish IBI).

-Benthic Macroinvertebrate Observed/Expected
+Benthic Macroinvertebrate (BMI) Observed/Expected (O/E)

-Because Utah does not have numeric biological criteria, outputs generated from models are used to guide assessments under the narrative standards for biological assessments of the Utah Clean Water Act (Utah Administrative Code [UAC] R317-2-7.3.5).
-To quantify the biological integrity in Utah, DWQ uses the River Invertebrate Prediction and Classification System (RIVPACS) model approach: a method that predicts the expected macroinvertebrate community that exists based on known predictions of collecting specific taxa linked to specific climatic, geologic, and physical characteristics at any river or stream location.
+Because Utah does not have numeric biological criteria, outputs generated from models are used to guide assessments under the narrative standards for biological assessments of the Utah Clean Water Act (R317-2-7.3).
+To quantify the biological integrity in Utah the DWQ uses the RIVPACS (River Invertebrate Prediction and Classification System) model approach - a method that predicts the expected macroinvertebrate community that exists based on known predictions of collecting specific taxa based on climatic, geologic, and physical characteristics at any river or stream location.
 To quantify biological conditions, a RIVPACS model compares the list of taxa that are observed (O) at a site to the list of taxa expected (E) in the absence of human-caused stress (e.g., a reference site collection).
 In practice, these data are expressed as the ratio O/E.

-O/E quantifies the loss of biodiversity and is easily interpreted because it simply represents the extent to which taxa have become locally extinct as a result of human activities.
+O/E quantifies the loss of biodiversity and is easily interpreted as it simply represents the extent to which taxa have become locally extinct as a result of human activities.
 For example, an O/E ratio of 0.70 implies that, on average, 30% of the taxa have become locally extinct as a result of human-caused alterations to the stream.
-The condition thresholds developed for Utah are < 76% taxa loss is GOOD, 69%-76% taxa loss is FAIR, and > 69% taxa loss is POOR.
+The condition thresholds developed for Utah are < 76% taxa loss is good, 69-76% taxa loss is fair, and > 69% taxa loss is poor.